Academic Definitions

 Course Delivery Options

-- Entirely Online Synchronous/Mixed – (100% online + synchronous events) 100% of class sessions are delivered via distance education technologies.
-There are no campus visits or visits to designated sites required.
+- Synchronous Online: (100% online + synchronous events) 100% of class sessions are delivered via distance education technologies.
+There are no campus visits or visits to designated sites.
+May have both synchronous and asynchronous elements.
 Synchronous learning events may be required throughout the course.
-May have both synchronous and asynchronous elements.
 Cannot be self-paced.
 Substantive instructor-initiated interaction is present.

-- Mostly Online – (75-99% online*) At least 75% of class sessions are delivered via distance education technologies.
-This type of course requires students to travel to campus or other designated sites to attend an orientation, take exams, or participate in other on-site experiences.
+- Arranged Low Residency Online: (75-99% online*) At least 75% of class sessions are delivered via distance education technologies.
+This type of course may require students to travel to attend an orientation, take exams, or participate in other on-site experiences.
+May have both synchronous and asynchronous elements.
 Substantive instructor-initiated interaction is present.

-- Traditional/ On-Campus – (less than 50% online*) The majority of instruction is provided in a face-to-face classroom setting and physical attendance is expected.
+- Traditional/ On-Campus: (less than 50% online*) The majority of instruction is provided in a face-to-face classroom setting and physical attendance is expected.
 However, students may be expected to regularly supplement their learning through the use of distance learning technology.

 *Percentage is provided as a general guideline and is not intended to be a precise measurement.